PLANNING YOUR WEDDING DAY PHOTO SCHEDULE

 The ceremony is all strictly documentary style.
 We do absolutely nothing to interfere with the way things happen.

 While dinner is served, we focus on speeches, toasts or any other activity that is taking place during that time.
 Out of respect, we do not photograph guests eating.
-It is also a great time for us to take a break from a long day of shooting and recharge our batteries with a delicious meal!
-We ask to sit in the same space in order to be able to hear and see the event space.
-In case something happens we can get up and start shooting away.
+It is also a great time for us to take a break from a long day of shooting and recharge our (tummy) batteries with a delicious meal!
+We ask to sit in the same space in order to be able to hear and see the crowd in case something that needs to be photographed happens.

 If the getting ready is the first chapter of your wedding story, we believe that the dance floor is the last.
 Both Jocelyn and I absolutely LOVE the dance floor, and the people rocking it.
 We get right in there and that can been seen through the photos!